 - Heat oil in deep pot or wok over medium-high heat.
 Add onion and cook over medium-high heat until softened, 7-8 minutes.
 Stir in coriander, cumin and turmeric.
 Then stir in the tomatoes and cook for another 2 minutes.

 - Add ⅓ of greens, stir for a minute to coat.
 Repeat process 2 more times.
 Stir in salt and lots of pepper.
-Add 1 cup water, cover pot, lower heat to medium, and cook for 15-20 minutes until greens become tender.
+Add water, cover pot, lower heat to medium, and cook for 15 minutes covered, and 5-10 minutes uncovered until greens become tender and most of the liquid cooks off.

 - Remove from heat and set cover aside.
 Mix in lemon juice and adjust seasoning to taste.
 Serve hot with a chunk of ugali.

-- While greens are cooking, bring 4 cups water with 2 tsp butter to a boil.
-Reduce heat to low and whisk in 3 cups of cornmeal, one cup at a time to prevent lumps.
+- While greens are cooking, bring water and butter to a boil.
+Reduce heat to low and whisk in cornmeal, one cup at a time to prevent lumps.
 Keep stirring vigorously with a wood spoon until it separates from the sides of the saucepan and takes on the aroma of roasted corn.
 Turn it out onto a serving plate and shape it into a round mound.
 Serve warm alongside sukuma wiki and other meat or vegetable stews.